DigitTokenizer Series

 ]

-can be tokenized by the EntityTokenizer
+user_id and item_id can be tokenized by the EntityTokenizer class.

 User occupation column in the Movielens dataset: